agile-learning-institute/mongodb_configurator_spa/README.md

   - Enum and Enum_array types make enums field visible
   - Custom types need on additional props

-- TypeProperty
+- TypeProperty - Second most complicated component
   - type properties take one of three forms
     - A complex property (object or list)
     - A universal primitive
     - A typed primitive
-  - complex types are similar to dictionary property, but do not support ref, enum, or one_of
+  - complex types are similar to dictionary property, but do not support ref, enum, or one_of.
   - universal primitives contain a simple schema dictionary
-  - typed primitives contain a json schema and bson schema dictionary
+  - typed primitives contain both a json schema and bson schema dictionary.
 - Documents (List of json documents)
 - Document (json doc)

-Pages
+## Pages
+Most pages are a list of one card or another.
 - Navigation - a hamburger menu that shows or hides a list of Collapsible cards that show list of file names.
   = Big red "Drop Database" and green "Process All" buttons at the top
   - Configurations